ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

             |                                         |            |
 ~~~~~~~~~~~
 {: #fig-flow title="Message Flow Upon New Node's Joining" artwork-align="center"}

-The exchange of Authorization Request and Authorization Response between Client and AS MUST be secured, as specified by the transport profile of ACE used between Client and KDC.

-The Joining Request and Joining Response, and all further communications between the Client and the KDC MUST be sent over the secure channel established as a result of the transport profile of ACE used between Client and KDC.

-All communications between a Client and the other group members MUST be secured using the keying material provided in step 3.

 # Authorization to Join a Group {#sec-auth}